ACEs & Trauma Informed Practice

 - Social Care

-The EITP Trauma Informed Practice Project has been extended from 1 April 2020 for a further year to continue the strategic implementation of ACE Awareness and Trauma Informed Practice across organisations through a consistent systemic approach in Northern Ireland.
-Further information will be made available shortly.
+The EITP Trauma Informed Practice Project was extended from 1 April 2020 for a further year to continue the strategic implementation of ACE Awareness and Trauma Informed Practice across organisations through a consistent systemic approach in Northern Ireland.

 Aim of the EITP Trauma Informed Practice Workforce Development Project

 The EITP Trauma Informed Practice Project is underpinned by the following aims:

 - Have an awareness of the adverse childhood experiences which cause trauma in a child’s life